 As the trail progressed, Lake Baldwin came into view.
 From the trail, it looked like it was frozen over, though I learned on my ride into town that it was dry — and actually had been for awhile, due to the ongoing drought.
 Later, as the trail continued to wind around the mountains near Big Bear, the desert to the east came into view, with quite a lot of dust kicked up into the air from the winds.

-After the trail returned to the west side of the mountain, San Gorgonio’s range came back into view, with a thick layer of clouds hovering over the tops of the mountains.
+After the trail returned to the west side of the mountain, San Gorgonio’s range came back into view.
+Or at least, it would have, had there not been a thick cloud billowing over Sugarloaf Mountain, which sat between Gorgono and I.

 As the day progressed, I was able to maintain my unexpectedly rapid pace, and revised my trailhead goal to 4 pm, and actually wound up getting there at 3:45.
 Shortly before the Highway 18 crossing was a cache of sodas and a trash bag, along with Patch and Squish, who had gotten there ahead of me.
 With the cache was a note, congratulating on the completion of the first tenth of the PCT — 266.1 miles out of 2661.4 to Manning Park, BC.
 (I didn’t even realize that was going to be the day’s milestone when I started out today.)
 I grabbed a soda, and chatted with them; they were waiting for a trail angel, Papa Smurf, to pick them up so they could stay at his house.
 When someone else pulled up to the trailhead parking lot, they realized they couldn’t actually see the whole parking area, and so we all walked up to the parking lot, maybe 100 feet from where the soda cache was.